jonathanmetzman/wasm-fuzzing-demo/README.md

 crashes when libFuzzer's coverage instrumentation is used.
 The docker image builds clang, downloads/installs emscripten and then builds libFuzzer (targeting WASM).
 From the image you can build whatever program you want by using the compiler flag `-fsanitize-coverage=inline-8bit-counters` and then linking against libFuzzer.
 See the docs on [emscripten.org](https://emscripten.org/) for more info on building projects to run in the WASM VM.
+Follow the steps in the section to build the SQLite fuzzer.
+This should be a good starting point for building other projects yourself.

 # Building the [SQLite example](https://jonathanmetzman.github.io/wasm-fuzzing-demo/sqlite/sqlite.html)